 Our tutors are highly acclaimed both as teachers and performers.
 They share their expertise through intensive tuition and concerts in an informal, non-competitive and creative social context, with an emphasis on shared learning.
-Please note that formal masterclasses and one-to-one lessons are not offered during the Baroque course.

 Our courses are recognised for their success in accommodating players of different levels, and for the smaller ensemble sessions which are organised and coached by the tutors.
 This ensures that no one is left out, that students are introduced to new repertoire and that pieces are tailored to each ensemble.